itflow-org/itflow/README.md

   Need to report a security issue?
 Check the [security policy](https://github.com/itflow-org/itflow/security/policy)

   ITFlow comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law

-  ITFlow is self-hosted.
-There is a full installation guide in the [docs](https://docs.itflow.org/installation), but the TLDR is:

   **Requirements**
   - Clean Install of Debian 12 or Ubuntu 22.04